Skip to main content

 You just need to complete the game's opening quests and reach Kyovashad, and soon after you'll have access to a variety of vendors and features including the Wardrobe that allows you to interact with the Transmog system.

-The first step of using Transmog itself is to acquire a piece of gear that you don't yet own and 'salvage' it at a Blacksmith – if the appearance can be used as a transmog appearance, it’ll say 'Unlocks new look on salvage' on the item’s description.
+The first step of using Transmog itself is to acquire a piece of gear that you don't yet own and 'salvage' it at a Blacksmith - if the appearance can be used as a transmog appearance, it’ll say 'Unlocks new look on salvage on the item’s description.

 The 'Unlocks new look on salvage' message that appears on items you've yet to unlock the appearance option for - this message appears at the lower end of the item details pop-up.

-When at the Blacksmith, you can choose to salvage gear manually, by rarity, or by marking it as 'junk' from your character’s inventory screen and then salavaging it – personally I ran into an issue where it sometimes wasn't working when marking as junk, so I had to salvage the item manually which you can do by selecting the pickaxe icon on the left side of the screen, above the filters for salvaging items.
+When at the Blacksmith, you can choose to salvage gear manually, by rarity, or by marking it as 'junk' from your character’s inventory screen and then salavaging it - personally, at launch, I ran into an issue where it sometimes wasn't working when marking as junk, so I had to salvage the item manually.

 Left: The Blacksmith vendor screen.
 Right: A set of items all marked as junk, as denoted by the white cross on the icons - the pickaxe icon denotes whether or not an item can be salvaged for materials in general.